 Syphilis is on the rise in Pima County

-For more information and locations where you can get tested for free
+For more information and locations where you can get tested free for Syphilis

 Theresa Lee Clinic

 - Confidential Services

 - Clients are seen on a walk-in basis

 - Wait times can vary

 - Minors do not need parental consent